 What You Can Do with Your Extra Savings from Renting

 It is not just cheaper to rent with Roseville property management, it may also now be a better investment.
 New research from Florida Atlantic University and Florida International University faculty have found that renting and reinvesting the savings from renting will outperform, on average, owning and building home equity.
 This is in terms of wealth creation.
 That is the first time renting outperforms buying since 2010.
 If the average American home price is $255,000, a 20 percent down payment is $51,000.
 Whatever amount you have already saved for your down payment, build on it.
 Try investing the savings you get from renting into a brokerage account that tracks the market.
 Property management Roseville companies say you should find an investment where you can hope for a 7 percent annual return.
 Research shows that homeowners typically spend 1 percent of the value of the home doing repairs, annually.
 That means on a $255,000 home, a homeowner spends $2,550 per year on repairs that renters do not have to pay.
 Save that amount and invest it.

 Homeownership Isn’t All it’s Cracked Up to Be

-When you think about forking out a hefty down payment, paying thousands and thousands of dollars of interest on a home mortgage for many years, maintaining the home on your own dime, and paying a premium price in this market, you will quickly see that renting with SAC-METRO is the smart way to go.
+When you think about forking out a hefty down payment, paying thousands and thousands of dollars of interest on a home mortgage for many years, maintaining the home on your own dime, and paying a premium price in this market, you will quickly see that renting with Select is the smart way to go.
 Property management Roseville companies do not require a downpayment, just a rental deposit.
 There is no interest on your rent and we take care of maintenance for you.
-Give SAC-METRO a call today to see how we can set you up for success, so you can make the move once the housing market settles down.
+Give Select a call today to see how we can set you up for success, so you can make the move once the housing market settles down.